-The Act on the Recovery and Resolution of Banks (Sanierungsund Abwicklungsgesetz (BaSAG), implementing the Bank Recovery and Resolution Directive 2014/59/EU (BRRD)), covers EU Capital Requirements Regulation (CRR) credit institutions and CRR investment firms, including certain CRR financial institutions, financial holding companies and branches of thirdcountry institutions.
+The Act on the Recovery and Resolution of Banks (Sanierungsund Abwicklungsgesetz (BaSAG), implementing the Bank Recovery and Resolution Directive 2014/59/EU (BRRD)) covers EU Capital Requirements Regulation (CRR) credit institutions and CRR investment firms, including certain CRR financial institutions, financial holding companies and branches of thirdcountry institutions to the extent they are part of a group of credit institutions.
 BaSAG, which came into effect on 1 January 2015, requires "recovery plans" to be drawn up by institutions to identify impediments and outline measures which could guarantee effective resolutions.
 The impact of this Act on the lending market might be described as having a confidence-building effect, in particular with respect to the syndicated loan market.
 In November 2018, the Austrian federal government decided to restructure the banking supervisory framework by bundling supervision over the financial market with the Austrian Financial Market Authority (FMA).
 This took effect on 1 January 2020.

-Additionally, particularly in syndicated loan scenarios, the Austrian Act on Financial Collateral (Finanzsicherbeiten-Gesetz (FinSG)), which regulates the granting and enforcement of financial collateral arrangements between participants in the financial markets, is becoming increasingly important.
+Additionally, particularly in syndicated loan scenarios, the Austrian Act on Financial Collateral (Finanzsicherheiten-Gesetz (FinSG)), which regulates the granting and enforcement of financial collateral arrangements between participants in the financial markets, is becoming increasingly important.
 The FinSG provides for wider and less regulated means of enforcement of the collateral and in particular provides for the option to agree on an immediate realisation of the collateral if an insolvency, liquidation, or reorganisation proceeding is opened against the collateral provider.

 Even though the issue is broadly overshadowed by the discussion about COVID-19 financing, criteria for green and sustainable financing products are becoming increasingly concrete throughout Europe and also in Austria.
 With the adoption of Agenda 2030 by all members of the United Nations and the ratification of the Paris Agreement, Austria has also committed itself to the goal of a more sustainable economy and society.
 The Paris Agreement assigns the financial sector a key role in this process.
 The "Green Supporting Factor" mentioned in the current Austrian Government Program, with its programmatic declaration to work at European level to ensure that banks have to deposit less equity capital for loans that effectively contribute to accelerating the transition to a sustainable, climate-neutral economy, also pursues this approach.

 Green loans and sustainable financing are likely to play an increasingly important role in Austria in the years to come.
+In this context, four core regulations are to be noted: